 Welcome

-If your child has a disability, special education can help your child learn.
-As the parent, you are an important part of the team to decide if your child qualifies for special education, and if so, receive an Individualized Education Program (IEP).
-The process starts with a referral that can come from you, a teacher, nurse, doctor, or from an early childhood screening.For more information, please contact our office at (608)361-4020.
-Additional information about special education, including some frequently asked questions, can found online in the Wisconsin Department of Public Instruction Special Education Team.
+• If your child has a disability, special education can help them learn.
+As the parent, you are an important part of the team to decide if your child qualifies for special education and, if so, receive an Individualized Education Program (IEP).
+The process starts with a referral that can come from you, a teacher, a nurse, a doctor, or an early childhood screening.

 School District of Beloit Special Education Vision, Mission, & Beliefs

-Vision
+• Vision

 All students can learn and will achieve at high levels when they are provided the opportunity to engage in educational programming that is designed appropriately to meet their individual learning needs.
-The School District of Beloit is dedicated to identifying and meeting the diverse needs of each student through individualized educational programming so that our students with disabilities will achieve at high levels.Mission
+The School District of Beloit is dedicated to identifying and meeting the diverse needs of each student through individualized educational programming so that our students with disabilities will achieve at high levels.

-The Special Education staff in the School District of Beloit is committed to working cooperatively with families, students, colleagues, the community, and other professionals in order to support the success of students with disabilities at high levels of achievement, transition into adulthood, and in the student’s overall well-being so that the each student has every opportunity to reach their fullest potential and is adequately prepared for life beyond high school.Beliefs
+The Special Education staff in the School District of Beloit is committed to working cooperatively with families, students, colleagues, the community, and other professionals in order to support the success of students with disabilities at high levels of achievement, transition into adulthood, and in the student’s overall well-being so that the each student has every opportunity to reach their fullest potential and is adequately prepared for life beyond high school.

 - All students can learn and achieve at high levels.
 A student’s level of highest potential is unique to that student.

-- All students should be educated in a school community where everyone belongs, is accepted, and respected.
+- All students should be educated in a school community where everyone belongs, is accepted, and is respected.

 - Students with disabilities are regular education students first.
 A student’s label does not define who they are or what they can do.